1. Local New Year's Eve Traditions

 Here are some of the most recommended clubs:

-Also recommended is the area of Vila Olímpica where many trendy clubs are.
-Here the real party starts around 2 am.
+It's also highly recommended to go to the area of Vila Olímpica where there are many trendy clubs.
+Here the real party starts around 2AM in the morning.

-Welcome the new year with open arms in the most original way.
+- First swim of the year in Barcelona Jan 01 Welcome the new year with open arms in the most original way.
 Taking a dip in the Mediterranean!

 All that's left is to wish you a wonderful and happy new year!

 To make the most of Barcelona and fill your trip with unforgettable experiences and emotions, we offer you the excursions through the Catalan capital organized by our friends - the GetYourGuide team.
 Choose your excursion and fall in love with Barcelona: